Acidmanic/PactDoc/Readme.md

     PactDoc/pactdoc verifycontracts
 ```

 In most cases, You might need to use your rules for checking contract files.
-For this, you can extend this command by using ```bash --plug-verifier <library-jar-file> <your.verifier.class.Name>```.
+For this, you can extend this command by using ``` --plug-verifier <library-jar-file> <your.verifier.class.Name>```.
 And library jar file would be your implementation of __ContractVerifier__ interface.

  🎁 How to Get
 ===